oweise/k8s-hello/README.md

 Don't give it away because it enables anybody to use Github via your account!

-## Deploying Kubernetes

-We will mainly use Terraform templates for this stored in subfolder "terraform" of this repository.

-### Preparing AWS credential file
+### Prepare AWS credential file

-First you must create a terraform variable file containing your AWS account credentials.
+You need to create a terraform variable file containing your AWS account credentials.
 That is a simple text file with the following content:

 ```